-- Participants should be post-tested after the appropriate hours of instruction as indicated by the test publishers. - Only under extreme circumstances should a participant be post-tested with less than the appropriate number of hours: - The participant is permanently moving out of the area. - o The participant is permanently leaving the program AND the instructor has determined that the participant has made sufficient progress to warrant post-testing. - o A waiver reason must be entered in the LACES system. - A list of participants who may be eligible for post-testing, based on their instructional hours, is available on the LACES Dashboard Student Alerts Eligible for Post-Testing. - NOTE: Participants are not required to be automatically post-tested at the end of the program year.
-Instructional hours will carry over into the new program year and the current assessment should be carried forward into the new program year. - o For example, a participant enrolled in April, but only has 30 hours of instruction by the end of June.
+- Participants should be post-tested after the appropriate hours of instruction as indicated by the test publishers. - The State post-test target for FY23 is 48% and will increase on an annual basis. - Only under extreme circumstances should a participant be post-tested with less than the appropriate number of hours: - o The participant is permanently moving out of the area.

+- The participant is permanently leaving the program AND the instructor has determined that the participant has made sufficient progress to warrant post-testing. - O A waiver reason must be entered in the LACES system. - A list of participants who may be eligible for post-testing, based on their instructional hours, is available on the LACES Dashboard Student Alerts Eligible for Post-Testing. - NOTE: Participants are not required to be automatically post-tested at the end of the program year.
+Instructional hours will carry over into the new program year and the current assessment should be carried forward into the new program year. - For example, a participant enrolled in April, but only has 30 hours of instruction by the end of June.
 The assessment should be carried over into the new program year.
 When the participant completes an additional 10 hours of instruction in July for a total of 40 hours, he can be post-tested.